InnopolisUni/innofw/.github/pull_request_template.md

 - [ ] I have updated the documentation (if necessary)
 - [ ] I have added new dependencies (if necessary)
 - [ ] My changes do not introduce any breaking changes or conflicts with existing code
+- [ ] I have activated the pre-commit hook and ensured that linting checks pass

 ### Additional Notes
 Provide any additional information or context that may be helpful for the reviewer.